I want to spend the rest of my life making amends, says boss of Poor & Hungry

 The full 100% of all profits go directly to Poor & Hungry and its sister organisation Boomerang Cardiff.

-Mr Mackenzie’s latest venture involves opening a new café on Caerphilly Road in Birchgrove serving hot drinks, pies, pasties and sausage rolls to the general public.
+Mr Mackenzie’s latest venture involves opening a new café on Caerphilly Road in Birchgrove serving hot drinks, refreshments, sandwiches and cakes.

 The café is to be fitted with a fully functioning commercial kitchen where volunteers will make 1,000 meals a week for people in crisis.